Guest post by Jana Rumberger, Content Manager at Selz.

 Don’t use a sales email template

-If you really read them, most email templates don’t really say anything.
+There’s nothing worse than a sales email templates that doesn’t really say anything.
 Templates are easy and polite, but at the end of the day, it feels like a template, which means most people check out before they get your message.

 Instead, start a collection of emails you like.
 Read these before you begin writing to get inspired.